More information

 Summary of project results

-• Citizens and Civil Initiatives in Istria (PCS): Citizens and civil initiatives in Istria are also unequal participants in political decision-making.
+- Engaging Citizens and Civil Initiatives in Istria: Many citizens, especially in Istria, feel disconnected from politics and civil society, leading to low participation in political processes.
 Like citizens across Croatia (SCS), they are often passive and distrustful of politics and civil society, with low political participation.
-They are insufficiently informed about how they can personally contribute to addressing key challenges, often downplaying their significance.
-The organization provides direct support to PCS through the Green Phone, helping to combat environmentally harmful projects, encouraging participation in public consultations on policy documents, spatial planning procedures, and environmental impact assessments.
-It also organizes numerous educational programs for all age groups, particularly children and youth, and supports citizens across Croatia through public communication.
+Furthermore, they are insufficiently informed about how they can personally contribute to addressing key challenges, often downplaying their significance.
+The project sought to change this by educating and empowering citizens, helping them to understand their role in addressing key challenges.
+This included supporting participation in public consultations and organizing educational programs for all age groups, especially children and youth.

-We contributed to improving communication and waste management systems through the Kaštijun Civil Oversight Working Group and enhanced the management of the DC Rojc building.
-Media campaigns and public forums raised awareness on environmental, social, and climate change issues.
+The project contributed to improving waste management and public communication through the Kaštijun Civil Oversight Working Group while enhancing DC Rojc''s management.
+Media campaigns and public forums further raised awareness of environmental, social, and climate change issues.

-Our innovative practices, such as the Workshop and Community Garden, engaged numerous citizens in sustainability, food production, recycling, and healthy living, setting a positive example for others.
-These efforts have become part of daily life for many, while also inspiring other citizens and organizations to adopt similar practices.
+Innovative practices, such as the Workshop and Community Garden, engaged numerous citizens in sustainability, food production, recycling, and healthy living, inspiring others to adopt similar initiatives.

 The project successfully advanced participatory democracy and civic activism in environmental matters.
 Key activities included the coordination of the Rojc Social Center, organizing events at the Gregovica Community Garden and the Re-Geppetto Workshop, and contributing to civil-public collaboration with the City of Pula.
 The organization played a significant role in overseeing public goods management through the Civil Oversight Working Group at the Kaštijun Regional Waste Management Center.